MicrosoftDocs/cpp-docs/docs/atl/reference/cregkey-class.md

 This method makes use of `RegQueryValueEx` and confirms that the correct type of data is returned.
 See [`RegQueryValueEx`](/windows/win32/api/winreg/nf-winreg-regqueryvalueexw) for more details.

 > [!IMPORTANT]
 > This method allows the caller to specify any registry location, potentially reading data which cannot be trusted.
-Also, the [`RegQueryValueEx`](/windows/win32/api/winreg/nf-winreg-regqueryvalueexw) function used by this method does not explicitly handle strings which are null-terminated.
+Also, the [`RegQueryValueEx`](/windows/win32/api/winreg/nf-winreg-regqueryvalueexw) function used by this method does not explicitly handle strings which are `NULL` terminated.
 Both conditions should be checked for by the calling code.

 ## <a name="querydwordvalue"></a> `CRegKey::QueryDWORDValue`